-Download a PDF copy of the Fact sheet: Student registration (91.9 KB,PDF)
+Download a PDF copy of this Fact sheet: Student registration (281 KB,PDF)

-Under the National Law, all nursing and midwifery students enrolled in an approved program of study, or who are undertaking clinical training, must be registered as a student with the NMBA.
+Under the National Law, all nursing and midwifery students enrolled in an approved program of study, or who are undertaking clinical training in nursing or midwifery, must be registered as a student with the NMBA

 Individual students do not need to do anything to register with the NMBA.

-Education providers are responsible for making sure they have provided the Australian Health Practitioner Regulation Agency (AHPRA), on behalf of the NMBA, details of all students enrolled in an NMBA approved program of study or who are undertaking clinical training.
+Education providers are responsible for making sure they have provided the Australian Health Practitioner Regulation Agency (Ahpra), on behalf of the NMBA, details of all students enrolled in an NMBA-approved program of study or who are undertaking clinical training in nursing or midwifery.

 An approved program of study is a program that is: